 - Add the corn, toss and let it sit cooking until charred, mix it up and let it char again, about 6-10 minutes.

-- Add the jalapeno, saute for a minute and remove from heat.
+- Add the jalapeno, cook for a minute and remove from heat.

 - Mix everything and serve warm or at room temperature.